We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 The clinic’s main building houses the reception area, administrative offices, pharmacy, laboratory, radiography room, theatre, nuclear scintigraphy room and 2 general examination rooms (one with stocks).

 There are three main barns housing 16 stables, eight of which have the facility to be monitored by CCTV.
 An examination area with stocks is located in one of the barns, and the other barn contains a JMB-approved measuring pad and a third general examination room.
 There is a separate row of 8 loose boxes used for nuclear scintigraphy and day cases.
 The isolation unit is a self-contained area away from the main stables and has two boxes, also monitored by CCTV, as well as a separate feed room and cleaning facilities.

-The senior clinicians are assisted by our residents, two hospital interns and the nursing staff.
+The senior clinicians are assisted by our resident, three hospital interns and nursing staff.
 The hospital interns live on site, thus ensuring 24-hour care and monitoring of hospitalised patients from the time of admission to the hospital until the time of discharge.